 - Guide 1: How to Remove InternetSpeedPilot.com from Windows.

-- Guide 2: Get rid of InternetSpeedPilot.com from Mac OS X.
+- Guide 2: Get rid of InternetSpeedPilot.com on Mac OS X.

-- Guide 3: Remove InternetSpeedPilot.com from Google Chrome.
+- Guide 3: Remove InternetSpeedPilot.com in Google Chrome.

 - Guide 4: Erase InternetSpeedPilot.com from Mozilla Firefox.